 How to choose an American Airlines business credit card

-When faced with a choice between the two American Airlines business credit card offers above, it’s easy to become overwhelmed with the details.
-After all, both cards offer some basic travel and mileage benefits and let you rack up miles for each dollar your business spends.
+When deciding between the two American Airlines business credit cards above, it’s easy to become overwhelmed with the details.
+After all, both cards offer very similar basic travel and mileage benefits and let you rack up miles for each dollar your business spends.

 With that in mind, here are some factors to consider as you choose the best business credit card for your needs:

-- Which sign-up bonus is easiest to earn?
-The sign-up bonus on the AAdvantage Aviator Business Mastercard is definitely easier to earn since you only have to spend $1,000 on your card within 90 days of account opening, compared to $4,000 within three months with the CitiBusiness / AAdvantage Platinum Select Mastercard.
+- Which sign-up bonus is easier to earn?
+The sign-up bonus on the AAdvantage Aviator World Elite Business Mastercard is definitely easier to earn, and it requires less monthly spending to earn the bonus.
+With this card, you can earn 60,000 miles after spending $2,000 within 90 days of account opening (plus another 10,000 miles when a purchase is made on an employee card).
+With the CitiBusiness / AAdvantage Platinum Select Mastercard, you can earn 65,000 miles after spending $4,000 within four months of account opening.
 If your business doesn’t make many purchases each month but you want to earn a generous bonus, the spending requirements for each card are definitely worth considering.

 - How do the categories align with your spending?
 Both cards have similar categories that let you earn 2X miles for each dollar you spend, but the CitiBusiness / AAdvantage Platinum Select Mastercard includes gas stations.
 This makes it a better option if your business spends a lot of money on fuel each year.

 - Do you want to pay an annual fee the first year?
-Finally, don’t forget that the annual fee on the CitiBusiness / AAdvantage Platinum Select Mastercard is waived the first year, whereas the $99 annual fee on the AAdvantage Aviator Business Mastercard is not.
+Finally, don’t forget that the annual fee on the CitiBusiness / AAdvantage Platinum Select Mastercard is waived the first year (then $99), whereas the $95 annual fee on the AAdvantage Aviator World Elite Business Mastercard is not waived.

-If you’ve been researching American Airlines credit cards, you may have noticed that some versions are geared toward individuals while others are geared to business owners.
-Either option can be a good one if your goal is to score frequent flyer perks and earning miles for free flights, but keep in mind you can also pick up a personal and business card to rack up more miles over time.
+If you’ve been researching American Airlines credit cards, you may have noticed that some versions are geared toward individuals while others are geared toward business owners.
+Either a personal card or a business card can be a good option if your goal is to score frequent flyer perks and free flights, but keep in mind you can also pick up a personal card and a business card to earn even more miles over time.

-For example, you could consider pairing either American AAdvantage business credit card with an American Airlines credit card for consumers like the Citi® / AAdvantage® Platinum Select® World Elite Mastercard®.
-This card lets you earn miles on all your spending, as well as 50,000 bonus miles when you spend $2,500 on your card within three months of account opening.
-The $99 annual fee is waived the first year, and this card also offers a free checked bag, preferred boarding, 25 percent off select in-flight purchases and other perks.
+For example, you could consider pairing either of the above American AAdvantage business credit cards with an American Airlines consumer credit card like the Citi® / AAdvantage® Platinum Select® World Elite Mastercard®*.
+This card lets you earn miles on all of your spending, as well as 50,000 bonus miles when you spend $2,500 within three months of account opening.
+The $99 annual fee is waived the first year, and this card also offers a free checked bag on domestic flights for you and up to four companions, preferred boarding, 25 percent off select in-flight purchases and other perks.

-Also consider American AAdvantage credit cards from Barclays, including the AAdvantage® Aviator® Red World Elite Mastercard®.
-This can be an especially fruitful option when it comes to earning miles quickly since you can rack up 60,000 bonus miles when you pay the $99 annual fee and make a single purchase within 90 days of account opening.
-You’ll also qualify for statement credits good for in-flight Wi-Fi services, in-flight savings, a first checked bag free and other perks.
+You may also want to consider other American AAdvantage credit cards from Barclays, like the AAdvantage® Aviator® Red World Elite Mastercard®*.
+This can be an especially fruitful option when it comes to earning miles quickly since you can rack up 50,000 bonus miles after paying the $99 annual fee and making a single purchase within 90 days of account opening.
+You’ll also qualify for up to $25 in statement credits for in-flight Wi-Fi services, 25 percent back (in the form of statement credits) on in-flight food and beverage purchases, a first checked bag free, priority boarding and other perks.